montoyamoraga/shbobo-studies/notes/shlisp.md

 #### top

-top knob
+* Description: top knob.
+Only for SHTAR.
+* Arguments: TODO
+* Example: TODO

 #### bot

-bottom knob
+* Description: bottom knob.
+Only for SHTAR.
+* Arguments: TODO
+* Example: TODO

 #### heart

-heart-shaped chambre
+* Description: heart-shaped chambre.
+Only for SHTAR.
+* Arguments: TODO
+* Example: TODO

 #### bridge

-bridge of the strings
+* Description: bridge of the strings.
+Only for SHTAR.
+* Arguments: TODO
+* Example: TODO

 #### minor